rage/java-programming-fall-19/data/osa-14/3-laajempi-sovellus-asteroids.md

 <!-- Emme ole yllä kuvattuun versioon täysin tyytyväisiä, sillä hahmot saattavat "hypätä" ruudun laidalta toiselle.
 Hahmon kokoa ei huomioida yllä kuvatussa liikkumistoiminnossa, jolloin hahmon x- tai y-koordinaatti voi olla ulkona ruudusta, vaikka osa hahmosta olisi vielä näkyvissä.
 Tähän löytyy -- mahdollisesti -- ratkaisu Node-luokalta löytyvästä getBoundsInParent-metodista.
 Emme tarkastele tätä kuitenkaan sen enempää. -->
 We are not quite satisfied with this version of the application, because characters sometimes "jump" from one side of the screen to the other.
 The size of the character is not taken into account, so its x- or y -coordinates can be outside of the screen, even if part of the character stays visible.
-We can --propably-- solve this problem with the getBoundsInParent-method of the Node -class.
+We can --probably-- solve this problem with the getBoundsInParent-method of the Node -class.
 However we will not go more into it here.

 <!-- ## Ammukset -->